 Unlike the traditional semester, OUA’s ‘study periods’ take place in a shorter time period.
 This means you can fast-track your study, so you don’t miss that out on that dream job (or rather, they don’t miss out on you).

 Gone are the negative connotations of being a ‘jack of all trades’ – today is all about self-sufficiency, and the empowerment that comes along with having a broader, more well-rounded base of knowledge.
 It’s never too late to learn, so fear not – with some perseverance, OUA will help you get there.
-Head over to our website today for the full list of subjects, or fill out the form below for tailored advice from a friendly Student Advisor.
+Head over to our website today for the full list of subjects, or fill out the form on this page for tailored advice from a friendly Student Advisor.